mm-shah/MetaNeighbor/README.md

 2. A beanplot displaying density of AUROC scores for each cell type (by default the plot will be displayed and can be turned off by setting the argument **`bplot=FALSE`**)

-#### Install data and R functions
+#### Load package and data

-To run through the analysis, install the [source package](https://github.com/gillislab/MetaNeighbor/tree/master/source%20package) and load them into your R session using the following commands:
+To run through the analysis, run the following commands:

 ``` {r eval = TRUE}
 library(MetaNeighbor)